 Students narrow their focus on career, education, and community involvement.
 They also gain valuable work experience in the Work Study Program.
 Students and their families continue to work with the Transition Counselor to research appropriate programs and complete application packets.
 In addition, graduates who are not applying for college are assisted with placements in the workplace, as well as career opportunities.
 Each year, there are seniors who chose to remain at LPS for our Senior Year II, a program designed to focus on life skills, functional math and literacy, work study and transition planning.

-Prior to commencement, high school seniors participate in the Program.
-Aligned with the philosophy of Learning Prep School, the Program combines classroom and pre-vocational work experiences, enabling students to develop essential skills and behaviors to become successful employees.
+Prior to commencement, high school seniors participate in the Work Study Program.
+Aligned with the philosophy of Learning Prep School, the program combines classroom and pre-vocational work experiences, enabling students to develop essential skills and behaviors to become successful employees.
 Students attend work on a bi-weekly schedule and, with the support of teachers and job coaches, are assisted in managing 25 hours of employment (either paid or volunteer) each work week.
 Students are also responsible for take-home academic assignments.

 The Program provides students with credit towards graduation, while fostering the responsibility and confidence needed to be successful.

-Job coaches provide on-site support and training, while managing student progress and goals.
+Transition coaches provide on-site support and training, while managing student progress and goals.
 Job coach support fluctuates in accordance with student need, which develops individual growth and confidence.

 For a printable version of the above information, click here to download.